-4.2.3 Donor Outcome Workshops
+4.2.2.9 Donor Outcome Workshops

-In 2016, the WBMT Donor Issues Committee (Section 3.2) sponsored its fourth successful Donor Outcome Workshop.
-Previous workshops took place in 2009, 2011, and 2013.
-The committee held the workshop September 22-23 in Tel Aviv, Israel.
-Menachem Bitan, Co-Chair of the WBMT Patient Advocacy / Advisory Committee served as the local organizer.
-The workshop focused on the suitability of donors with infectious diseases or living in areas of endemic infectious diseases.
-The very productive group of eight participants included individuals from Latin America, North America, the Middle East, and Europe as well as collection centers, registries, transplant centers, and the ECDC.
-Workshop participants continue to prepare for publication recommendations related to infectious diseases and HSCT.
+WBMT Donor Issues Committee (Section 3.2) has sponsored four successful Donor Outcome Workshops in 2009, 2011, 2013, and 2016.
+The workshops focused on the suitability of donors with infectious diseases or living in areas of endemic infectious diseases.
+Workshop participants continue to prepare for publications outlining recommendations related to infectious diseases and HCT.